-Anabolic steroids is the familiar name for synthetic variants of the male sex hormone testosterone.
+Anabolic steroids are the familiar name for synthetic variants of the male sex hormone testosterone.

 The proper term for these compounds is anabolic-androgenic steroids (abbreviated AAS)—“anabolic” referring to muscle-building and “androgenic” referring to increased male sexual characteristics.